-1:23 But they had^{imperfect} heard^{present active participle} only, That he which persecuted^{present active participle} us in times past now preacheth^{present middle} the faith which once he destroyed.^{a-imperfect}
+1:23 But they had imperfect heard present active participle only, That he which persecuted present active participle us in times past now preacheth present middle the faith which once he destroyed. ab-imperfect

 23a What a testimony that must have been to the grace and power of God!
 The Church's number one persecutor was now preaching the faith he tried to destroy!
 You can argue a man's doctrine but there is no response to a changed life.
+This changed life "proved" Paul's salvation.
+If a man is truly saved, there will always be external fruit that will be manifested.
+Paul fulfilled the verse he wrote 2 Corinthians 5:17, Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.